header-banner-javier.jpg

 Javier (31), Bilbao, Spain

 Not going to restaurants anymore also means that I eat less fish and more meat.
-I am having an easier time to avoid food waste, since I find time to organize my food and take a close look at what I need before I go to the supermarket.
+I am having an easier time avoiding food waste since I find time to organize my food and take a close look at what I need before I go to the supermarket.
 I also avoid getting things delivered to my house.
 I think if people continuously ask for these services, it will also be easier to transfer the virus like that.
-I am hoping that mid-May things will slowly get back to normal, so I can launch my company.
-Going back to restaurants might take a bit longer though.
+I am hoping that in mid-May things will slowly get back to normal, so I can launch my company.
+Going back to restaurants might take a bit longer, though.

 Most viewed